The power of recall

 There were only four days left before Santa was due to visit, we needed to make a dent in our Christmas shopping.
 The flock had been together for the better part of two weeks and while we didn't want to part ways, the stars had aligned themselves perfectly for a return to San Francisco, the city we once called home.
 Our son was already there, my husband was in the area working and the girls had hatched a plan to visit old classmates.
 To make things easier, our friends, who were visiting the Galapagos, offered us their Pacific Heights home.
 Many glassy eyes and embraces later, we bid farewell to our evacuee family in route to the Golden City.
 What ensued was a comedy of errors involving faulty keys, locksmiths, a malfunctioning thermostat, unexpected guests, and a very cold night.

 The following morning it arrived.
 An early Christmas gift:

 Would we be home for Christmas?
 With three days left and toxic ashes waiting in ambush for our return, we needed to spawn a plan.

 Plan B (or C or D...it's all a blur)

-With the help of my husband and friends up north, I scheduled some fun for our trio in the city which included shopping (our eldest becoming my city elf) and ice skating at Union Square.
-The tapestry, albums, poodles and gecko found their way back into the car as we headed back home nonstop to tackle the mess, hoping to have things somewhat under control before Bernardo and the children arrived the following night.
+With the help of my husband and friends up north, I scheduled some San Francisco fun for our trio including shopping (our eldest becoming my city elf) and ice skating at Union Square.
+Our housekeeper and I loaded the car up again with our poodles, gecko, wedding albums and tapestry in route home to tackle the mess before Bernardo and the children arrived the following night.